-134) see Sichas Shabbos Parshas Shemini 5723
+72) see Sichas Shabbos Parshas Shemini 5723

-135) see Sichas Yud Beis Tammuz 5745
+73) see Sichas Yud Beis Tammuz 5745

-136) as explained in Sichas Shabbos Parshas Noach 5727 and Shabbos Parshas Balak 5744 a pauper the vast sum he desperately needed, but then thought to multiply his mitzvah by giving him only part and dividing the rest among many other paupers.
+74) as explained in Sichas Shabbos Parshas Noach 5727 and Shabbos Parshas Balak 5744

+The Rebbe said,76 "What should one do if he did not study any laws from Choshen Mishpat during Shemini Atzeres, and he now claims that as a result, he also does not wish to rejoice?!
+Why, such a claim comes from the Other Side (the yetzer hara)!
+This is similar to the adage of Rabbi Nachum of Chernobyl, as related in the sichos of my father-in-law, the [Frierdiker] Rebbe:77 Reb Nachum planned to give a pauper the vast sum he desperately needed, but then thought to multiply his mitzvah by giving him only part and dividing the rest among many other paupers.
 He then realized that this second, seemingly righteous idea was actually the yetzer hara's way of preventing him from fully assisting this man!
 The [Frierdiker] Rebbe added that 'From this we see how important discernment is, always knowing from where a thought is coming.'